-The British Virgin Islands are made up of approximately 60 islands, rocks and cays although only about a third of them are inhabited and the main islands for tourist are Tortola, Virgin Gorda, Anegada and Jost Van Dyke.
+The British Virgin Islands are made up of approximately 60 islands, rocks, and cays although only about a third of them are inhabited and the main islands for tourists are Tortola, Virgin Gorda, Anegada, and Jost Van Dyke.
 Most of the islands are only accessible by boat so good sea legs are required, hence the attraction for sailors.

 The Us Virgin islands are part of the Lesser Antilles group and are located in the Caribbean and Atlantic seas.
-There are three main islands for tourist, which are St Thomas, St John and St Croix.
-St Croix being the larger of the islands with its pastel shops, charming shops and powdery sandy beaches as well as rolling green hills.
-St John is the smallest of the three islands and offers two thirds of the land to a US National Park.
-St Thomas offers a more cosmopolitan feel with sophisticated dining and excellent duty free shopping.
+There are three main islands for tourists, which are St Thomas, St John, and St Croix.
+St Croix is the larger of the islands with its pastel shops, charming shops, and powdery sandy beaches as well as rolling green hills.
+St John is the smallest of the three islands and offers two-thirds of the land to a US National Park.
+St Thomas offers a more cosmopolitan feel with sophisticated dining and excellent duty-free shopping.

 How to get to The Virgin Islands from the UK